H2O (American band): Nothing to Prove (2008–2011)

 H2O returned to the studio in January 2008 to begin working on their fifth studio album and had posted new songs on their MySpace page.
 On January 14, 2008, the band announced they signed to Bridge 9 Records, and the new album was released on May 27, 2008.
 Titled Nothing to Prove, it was their first album of new material in seven years.
 The band proceeded to support the album's release by opening for Rancid on a series of U.S. tour dates at various House of Blues venues.
 The band would go on to tour Europe extensively that summer.

 In March 2008, it was announced H2O would play at the Reading and Leeds Festivals in the United Kingdom.

 H2O recently released a DVD titled One Life One Chance.
 The band also opened for the Dropkick Murphys during their St. Paddy's Day Tour in winter of 2009.

 H2O shot videos for "What Happened" and "Nothing to Prove" from the Nothing to Prove CD.

-They celebrated their 15th Anniversary with tour dates in U.S., Europe, South America, Japan and all over the world in 2010.
+They celebrated their 15th anniversary with tour dates in U.S., Europe, South America, Japan and all over the world in 2010.

 In August 2010, H2O played on a boat around Manhattan.

 During 2010 South American Tour (Brazil, Chile, Argentina, Colombia and Venezuela).
 Brian "Mitts" Daniels (Madball guitar player) filled in for Todd Morse because he was on tour with The Offspring.

 In February through May 2011, they returned to the studio to begin recording a covers CD of some of their favorite punk bands.
 They also toured Australia on the Soundwave 2011 tour in late February/March and Europe in April and May 2011.

 Don't Forget Your Roots (2011–2015)

 On November 15, 2011, H2O released Don't Forget Your Roots, a 15-song tribute CD to some of their favorite bands.

-On January 1, 2013, H2O posted on their Facebook page that a new album would be released sometime in 2013, but recently Toby Morse has stated that the band will be completing this fall tour with New Found Glory and Alkaline Trio, spending the holidays at home and be in the recording studio come February 2014.

-In January 2015, H2O played in São Paulo, Brazil.

-In March 2015, H2O started recording the new album entitled "Use Your Voice", due for release through Bridge Nine Records on October 9, 2015.
+In March 2015, H2O started recording the album, "Use Your Voice", released through Bridge Nine Records on October 9, 2015.

 In April 2015, H2O toured Mexico for the first time.
 On August 5 the same year, Todd Morse confirmed via his Twitter account that he was no longer a part of the band.